No more object oriented programming with PHP

 The Linux kernel, the BSD operating systems, all these projects are done in procedural C. And you know what?
 Most of the skilled coders that work on these huge projects use really simple console based text editors.
 They do not depend on modern IDEs to help them navigate the code because they don't need to.
 And that's not because these codebases are small.

 You need to be able to keep a mental picture of the project in your mind and navigate and work like an old-school taxi driver who can navigate a big city almost blind folded (without a GPS!).

-Code should always be readable and well structured, it doesn't matter what paradigm we're dealing with, and it should always be very well documented, but code needs to fit in your brain, not in a OOP structure confined and limited by theories that never actually truly worked.
+Code should always be readable and well structured, it doesn't matter what paradigm we're dealing with, but code needs to fit in your brain, not in an OOP structure confined and limited by theories that never actually truly worked.

 When we design and develop software, we need to write code that is easy to understand, code that is efficient and performant - especially nowadays - and code that is reliable.
 And the very best way to do that is to reduce code complexity.
 And absolutely nothing adds to code complexity as OOP concepts and implementations.

 I suspect that this is about the time when frantic OOP people reading this article start loosing it: "But what about function name collisions?", "And what about framework dependencies?", "Procedural code IS spaghetti code!", "OOP is the modern way of doing things!", "Do you want to go back to the 90's?", "Then we have to build everything from scratch each time we do something!" and "Do you really want to explicitly load files and have a ton of include statements at the top of every file?"

 If you stick to good old and efficient procedural programming and combine that with the strict typing in PHP, and you avoid the well known and common problems with PHP and bad coding practices, you can become much more productive very fast because you no longer need to think about all the added complexity of OOP.
 You will be focused on solving problems!